SkyPainter/sdet-demo/sdet-demo/ReadmeProjectNotes.txt

+SDET Example Project.

+Objectives:

+1. Write a simple Java SpringBoot/Thymeleaf Web Application.
+2. Test the Web Application by writing an example test framework that will concurrently test the web front end on Chrome, Firefox and Edge browsers.
+   UI Test Cases must follow the principles of the Page Object Model design pattern.
+3. Write a test case that exercise a REST API.
+4. Generate a report of the test cases that succeeded and failed

 This is a Maven, TestNG, Selenium 3, Apache POI, Java 1.8 and Spring Boot STS-3.9.3 IDE Project running on Windows 10.